-Christopher Hadnagy says that gifts are very useful and that sending a small gift and then saying that you only ask to visit your website and download their catalogue in exchange worked every time.
+Christopher Hadnagy says that gifts are very useful and that sending a small gift and then saying that you only ask them to visit your website and download their catalog in exchange worked every time.

-Giving a concessions is also a great way to get something in exchange (check Reciprocity in Persuasion by Cialdini for more).
+Giving a concession is also a great way to get something in exchange (check Reciprocity in Persuasion by Cialdini for more).

-Social Engineers will often pretend of being authority figure to get people to comply with their requests or to let them enter and exit the premises unchallenged.
+Social Engineers will often pretend of being authority figures to get people to comply with their requests or to let them enter and exit the premises unchallenged.

-The author says that authority is especially powerful when people are acting in auto-pilot.
+The author says that authority is especially powerful when people are acting on an auto-pilot.